Monday to Thursday • 9AM to 1PM

 - Monday through Thursday, 9AM to 1PM

 - Space limited to 12 students

-- Enrollment options between 1 and 4 days a week are available, but your child may only attend on the set day/s of the week you select
+- Enrollment options between 1 and 4 days a week are available, but your child may only attend on the set day/s of the week you select.

 - Set monthly fee regardless of absences or holiday closures.
 Tuition is based on a total fee for the school year, but is broken into monthly payments to make it easier for the families we serve.
-Since we class begins midway through the month, August will be prorated to reflect that.

 Amy Hawkins is originally from Corpus Christi and has a B.S. in Communication Sciences and Disorders from the University of Texas.
 While interning at the Texas School for the Deaf’s Pre-K program, she fell in love with early childhood education and in 2014, she received her Masters in Elementary Education.